A dichotomy for $D$-rank 1 types in simple theories: Preliminaries

 \subsection{The extension property being first-order and PCFT}

 We recall some natural extensions of notions from [BPV].
 By a pair $(M,P^M)$ of $T$ we mean an $L_P=L\cup \{P\}$-structure, where $M$ is a model of $T$ and $P$ is a new predicate symbol whose interpretation is an elementary submodel of $M$.
-For the rest of this subsection, by a $\vert T \vert$-\em small type \em we mean a complete hyperimaginary type in $\leq \vert T\vert$ variables over a hyperimaginary of length $\leq \vert T\vert$.
+For the rest of this subsection, by a $\vert T \vert$-\em small type \em we mean a complete hyperimaginary type in $\leq \vert T\vert$ variables over a hyperimaginary of length $\leq \vert T\vert$ (i.e. a sequence of length $\leq \vert T\vert$ modulo a $\emptyset$-type-definable equivalence relation).

 \begin{definition} \em Let $\PP_0,\PP_1$ be $\emptyset$-invariant families of $\vert T\vert$-small types.